Mrhamdi/snake-bot/README.md

 ## Commands

 - **`start`**: Begin your CTF Challenge.
-- **`play`**: Play the current game or move on to the next after answering correctly.
+- **`!play`**: Play the current game or move on to the next after answering correctly.

 ## Purpose

-Snake Bot aims to foster a sense of community and fun within Discord servers, making it a great addition for game nights, learning sessions, or casual entertainment.
+Snake Bot aims to foster a sense of community and fun within Discord servers.

 Join the challenge and see if you can uncover the full flag!
 Happy gaming! 🐍🎮